kellpossible/rustynotes/README.md

 ### Version 0.1

-Simple HTTP GET and POST interface with Sqlite backend using rusqlite and actix-web.
+Simple HTTP GET and POST interface with Sqlite backend using rusqlite and rocket.

 ### Version 0.2